awesomo4000/excellent/NEWHIRE.md

 - Refactor common functionality so functions are short while maintaining the user-friendliness for the public API calls

+- When creating new examples in the `examples/` directory, name the output Excel files without the "zig-" prefix (e.g., use "comments1.xlsx" not "zig-comments1.xlsx").
+This ensures the output matches the reference files exactly.

 ## Common Problems & Troubleshooting

 When implementing examples, you might encounter issues where your output file doesn't match the reference.
 Here are some common problems and solutions: